Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

-Assumption \ref{ass-A} states that the distribution of time-varying covariates at each time point $\ell$ is the same between the past observed sample and the future time window, conditional on the past counterfactual treatment corresponding to $D_{it}=d$ and the past covariate history if $\ell$ is within the carry-over time window defining the lagged treatment $D_{it}$, or conditional on the past covariate and treatment history for any $\ell$ before the treatment carry-over time window.
+Assumption \ref{ass:conf_transp} captures the temporal stability of time-varying modifiers across a temporal domain $\mathcal{D}$.
+In particular, if $\mathcal{D}$ spans across past and future time points Assumption \ref{ass-A} states that the distribution of time-varying covariates at each time point $t$ is the same between the past observed sample and the future time period, conditional on the past covariate, outcome, and treatment history.
 Thus, Assumption \ref{ass-A} rules out the presence of events that would change the way covariates evolve over time, and allows the prediction of time-varying covariates during the window $[t-B-L_x, t-B]$ that could affect the potential outcome $Y_{it}(d)$.
 Assumption \ref{ass-B} on the lagged outcomes is similar to Assumption \ref{ass:transp}, but it is defined as an independence of observed outcomes rather than potential outcomes.
-It states that the distribution of outcomes at each time point $\ell$ is the same between $U^{obs}$ and $U^F$, conditional on the past counterfactual treatment, covariate and outcome history corresponding to $D_{it}=d$ if $\ell \in [t-B-K, t-B]$, or conditional on the past `observed' covariate, outcome and treatment history for any $\ell \in [t-B-L_y, t-B-K-1]$.
+It states that the distribution of outcomes at each time point $t$ is the same between the observed time period and the future time period, conditional on the past `observed' covariate, outcome and treatment history.